halkeye/gatsby-theme-nodeschool/README.md

 3.  **`/data/photos`**: Your events photos. **Not yet implemented**

 5.  **`config.js`**: Your main configuration file, all your chapter's specific information should go here

-6.  **`path-prefix.js`** : Your specific url for your chapter.
-So "vancouver" for https://nodeschool.io/vancouver

 ## 💫 Deploy